-GloFAS Seasonal modelling chain is based on a coupled land-surface and hydrological model forced by an ensemble of meteorological forcings.
-A 5-day monitoring analysis of the latest observations based on the latest ECMWF reanalysis when available is used to initialise the forecasts, followed by seasonal ensemble forecasts for 16 weeks from the latest ECMWF Seasonal Forecast System.
-The resulting 16 weeks simulated daily hydrological forecasts are then averaged by calendar weeks (GloFAS Seasonal) and compared with GloFAS Seasonal forecast reruns to create an ensemble of weekly river flow anomalies, converted into a probability of unusually high of low flows (for further details see Emerton et al., 2018).
+From GloFAS 3.1, GloFAS Seasonal modelling chain is based on the LISFLOOD hydrological model forced by an ensemble of meteorological forcings.
+A 5-day monitoring analysis of the latest observations based on the latest ECMWF reanalysis when available is used to initialize the forecasts, followed by seasonal ensemble forecasts for 16 weeks from the latest ECMWF Seasonal Forecast System, SEAS5.
+The resulting 16 weeks simulated daily hydrological forecasts are then averaged by calendar weeks (GloFAS Seasonal) and compared with GloFAS Seasonal reforecasts to create an ensemble of weekly river flow anomalies, converted into a probability of unusually high of low flows.

-GloFAS Seasonal forecast reruns are forecast simulations performed for a set of past dates using the latest ECMWF Seasonal forecasting system, based on a configuration as close as possible to GloFAS Seasonal operational setting, initialised using GloFAS 30-day reference long run.
+GloFAS Seasonal reforecasts are forecast simulations performed for a set of past dates using the latest ECMWF Seasonal forecasting system, based on a configuration as close as possible to GloFAS Seasonal operational setting, initialised using GloFAS reference long run.
 They are used to compute GloFAS Seasonal reference discharge runs and to analyse GloFAS Seasonal forecast performance systematically over a long period.